 Too often we waste our time waiting for a path to appear, but it never does.
 Because we forget that paths are made by walking, not waiting.
 And we forget that there’s absolutely nothing about our present circumstances that prevents us from making progress again, one tiny step at a time.

-6. The need for constant comfort and ease.
+6. The desire for quick and easy results.

 Everything gets a bit hard and uncomfortable when it’s time to change.
 That’s just a part of the growth process.
 Things will get better, one step at a time.
 And keep in mind that your effort is never wasted, even when it leads to disappointing results.
 For it always makes you stronger, more educated, and more experienced.
 So when the going gets tough, be patient and keep going.
 Just because you are struggling does not mean you are failing.
 Every great success requires some kind of worthy struggle to get there.

-Every difficult life situation can be an excuse for hopelessness or an opportunity for growth, depending on what you choose to do with it.
-In the midst of particularly hard days when I feel that I can’t endure, I try to remind myself that my track record for getting through hard days is 100% so far.
-And the same is true for YOU.
+Every difficult life situation can be an excuse for hopelessness or an opportunity for growth, depending on what you choose to do with it in the present.
+And in the midst of particularly hard days when I feel that I can’t endure, I try to remind myself that my track record for getting through hard days is 100% so far.
+The same is true for YOU.
 We have what it takes!
-(Note: Angel and I discuss this further in the Adversity chapter of “1,000 Little Things Happy, Successful People Do Differently”.)
+(Note: Marc and I discuss this further in the Adversity chapter of “1,000 Little Things Happy, Successful People Do Differently”.)

-8. Relationships that make us feel less like ourselves.
+8. Daily relationships that make us feel less like ourselves.

-9. Old chapters in our lives that are still lingering half open.
+9. Old life chapters that are still lingering half open.

 You’re going to mingle with a lot of people in your lifetime.
 You’re going to have first kisses you feel all the way down to your toes and think “Oh my gosh, I love him,” but really you just loved the kiss.
 You’re going to meet a friend you think you will know forever, but then something will change and you two will go your separate ways.
 You’re going to explore different parts of your life with different people who aren’t in it for the long haul, and that isn’t a bad thing.
 Life is a series of stories, and the way our stories intersect is remarkable.
 Sometimes people are in our lives for the whole story.
 Sometimes they are just a short chapter or two.
 It takes a brave person to know when that chapter is over, and then to turn the page.
 Be brave.
 Embrace your goodbyes, because almost every “goodbye” you receive in life sets you up for the next “hello.”

-How to actively practice letting go of disappointments.
+How to practice letting go when life tests you…

 Reflecting on the reminders above can be incredibly grounding, but what can you actively do to let go when the immediate tension inside you is spiraling?